Ask any Christmas fan to list the things they love most about the holidays and Christmas TV specials will likely feature in that list.

 Quotability: Lot’s, my husband and I often quote this episode; our favourites: Stacey: “It’s my Christmas dress”.
 Smithy (James Cordon): “I’m making you a snowball” and whilst wrapping his presents in tin foil: “just scrunch and done”.
 Uncle Bryn: “will you join us, in a mint Baileys for Christmas?” and of course Nessa (Ruth Jones) whilst dressed as Santa “O, O, O, whats occurin”.

 Highlights: The whole episode is a joy from start to finish, seriously, watch it now.
-In fact, just get the whole box set!
+In fact, just get the whole series box set!

 A Child’s Christmasses in Wales